zuby213/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that lists all local variables and environment variables, and functions a script that creates a new local variable. a script that creates a new global variable.
+a script that lists all local variables and environment variables, and functions a script that creates a new local variable. a script that creates a new global variable. a script that prints the result of the addition of 128.